-Don’t insult our intelligence – Local governance expert slams Samira Bawumia
+Don’t insult our intelligence – Local Governance expert slams Samira Bawumia

 She stressed that the Akufo-Addo government has worked to ensure that the country’s resources are distributed evenly across the country.

-“For those of us who have the honor of traveling around the country, there is no constituency that His Excellency Nana Akufo-Addo has not touched with development.
+“For those of us who have the honor of travelling round the country, there is no constituency that His Excellency Nana Akufo-Addo has not touched with development.
 That is the priority of our government to make sure that we spread evenly the resources of our nation,” she said.